MohamedAl-Nassirat/Folder-Assign/README.md

 # Folder Assign

 Folder assign is an automated sorting system meant to prepare your machine learning training sets and sort them accordingly.
-In this specific script you will get the optino of assigning the percentage amount of files you want to be split.
+In this specific script you will get the option of assigning the percentage amount of files you want to be split.
 Files will be safely split into a selection of Training and Validation folders, and ensures the corresponding annotations don't get lost in the splitting.

 <img width="777" alt="Screen Shot 2022-03-29 at 10 52 10 PM" src="https://user-images.githubusercontent.com/96555957/160754625-e62219e1-614b-4923-9961-6c17b770759e.png">